xjw1001001/IGCrebuild/docs/index.rst

-Some of these properties could include the log likelihood, the derivatives of logs of edge-specific rate scaling factors, the expected proportions of time spent in subsets of states along certain edges, linear combinations of transition count expectations,
+Some of these properties could include the log likelihood, its derivative with respect to logs of edge-specific rate scaling factors, the expected proportions of time spent in subsets of states along certain edges, linear combinations of transition count expectations,